victorhsb/Lotus58/README.md

 If ordering from [JLCPCB](https://jlcpcb.com/) the plate Gerber files include a reference putting the added serial etc on a breakaway part for a clean look with minimal cost, if using another manufacturer it's possible they have additional fee's for removing the extra text, or you should consider plotting the Gerber files yourself with the correct reference for your manufacturer.
 (Dependant on if you choose plates with breakaway parts or not).

-# Interested in building your own keyboard, but worried you won't get all the parts right?
+# Worried you won't get all the parts right?

 I'm selling PCB's, Plate's and kits of components ready to build on [Tindie](https://www.tindie.com/stores/tweetydabird/), as a way of funding my habit of designing weird keyboards.
 You will still need to source the cosmetic parts like switches and keycaps/knobs, but the basic parts to build a working keyboard are available.